lbryio/lbry.com/content/faq/how-to-publish.md

 2. In the `Content URL` section type in the route of the claim of the content you would like to edit.
 3. Below the URL you will see text saying "You already have a claim with this name." and a link that says `Use data from my existing claim`.
 Click the link.
 4. You can now edit your uploaded claim information.
+5. When this is complete, re-confirm that you agree to the terms of service and hit *Publish*.

 Advanced users: All of the steps above are for the LBRY app.
 For additional details of how to conduct any of these actions through the cli please see the documentation on the [cli](https://lbryio.github.io/lbry/cli/).